 In Cambodia education for the poor is LARGELY inaccessible for a variety of reasons:

-– To enroll in public school children must own a birth certificate and family book.
+– To enrol in public school children must own a birth certificate and family book.
 These cost money, as a result many poor children have no papers and are not eligible to register.

-– Insufficient government funding to public schools results in unofficial daily fees being imposed upon the students by teachers.
-There is also costs for basic resources such as stationery, exam papers, uniforms, extra lessons and even bicycle parking.
-As a result, it is making impossible for poor families to send their children to school.
+– Insufficient government funding to public schools results in students needing to pay teachers for extra classes/lessons.
+There is also costs for basic resources such as stationery, exam papers, uniforms and even bicycle parking.
+As a result, it is making impossible for many poor families to send their children to school.

 Impoverished children are therefore forced out of school and into child labour to help their families survive.